 Determining the occupancy of a space is not about calculating the maximum capacity and overusing it, it is about providing the right amount of space to create the optimal working environment.

-Creating a better and more comfortable workplace experience can not only empower employees and improve their, but it can also help organizations optimize their real estate by right sizing and designing their space.
+Creating a better and more comfortable workplace experience can not only empower employees, but it can also help organizations optimize their real estate by right sizing and designing their space.
 Making sure there is enough for both office and remote employees, and that it is “fit for purpose”, space utilization and efficiency is improved which, in turn, reduces real estate costs.

 Freespace is here to help you determine room occupancy and enhance space utilization, so book a demo or contact us for more information.